GabrielLanzarini/links_verify/README.md

 # Build the project
 $ npm run build

-# Navigate back to the root folder
+# Navigate back to the backend folder
 $ cd ..
 $ cd backend